The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Conclusions

 \section{Conclusions}

 In this work, we have investigated the behaviour of several models of oncolytic virotherapy when viral dynamics is explicitly formulated in the equations.
 A comparison with known and new treatment scenarios for systems that do not involve such mathematical modelling has highlighted some valuable ideas and also improved our knowledge of the role of motility of single and collective tumour cell(s) when a virus is present.
+The results are summarised in Table \ref{tab:comparison}.

 For explicit models, the rules governing the spatial movement of viruses appear to affect the infection more significantly than the rules governing tumour cell movement.
 Nonetheless, cell movement does still retain its influence on tumour invasion, especially when movement is constrained: only pressure-driven equations describe a slower invasion for low tumour cell numbers.
-This is a relevant aspect in the overall success or failure of the therapy and bears clinical consequences that are important when analysing clinical results.
-Overall, undirected movement (with or without viral diffusion) and pressure-driven movement without viral diffusion exhibit similar behaviour in regards to the spread of the infection throughout a tumour.
+This is a relevant aspect in the overall success or failure of the therapy and bears clinical consequences that are important when analysing patient's results.
+Overall, undirected movement (with or without viral diffusion) and pressure-driven movement with viral diffusion exhibit similar behaviour in regards to the spread of the infection throughout a tumour.
 The main difference among all models is the speed of the infections and, when this is crucial for applications, our result suggest that the viral population should be openly included in the formulation.
-An additional difference that has therapeutic value is the appearance of oscillations between viral and tumour populations, which is not feature shared by all models.
+An additional difference that has therapeutic value is the appearance of oscillations between viral and tumour populations, which is not a feature shared by all models.
 For instance, a pressure-driven tumour not explicitly infected by a viral population (or with a low viral diffusion coefficient) exhibits a very different behaviour than a model with unhindered tumour diffusion.
 Notably, the presence of a viral population can also lead to persistent oscillations, which, as we have seen, can significantly affect the overall outcome in some cases.
-This could be very valuable when considering, for example, the effect of viral vectors on outcomes for some chronic blood tumours, which have been known for many years to exhibit semi-regular oscillatory regimes \cite{Vodopick1972NEJM, CHIKKAPPA1980Blood, RODRIGUEZ1976AMJ}.
+This could be very valuable when considering, for example, the effect of viral vectors on outcomes for some chronic blood tumours, which have been known for many years to exhibit semi-regular oscillatory regimes \cite{CHIKKAPPA1980Blood, RODRIGUEZ1976AMJ, Vodopick1972NEJM}.

 Although undirected movement without a viral population can be a suitable modelling assumption in some cases, our findings show that the choice of pressure-driven movement is often more appropriate for realistic outcomes and it can reproduce a wider range of phenomena.
 Importantly, stochasticity mostly plays a notable role for a pressure-driven tumour in the absence of an explicit viral infection or with a sufficiently low viral diffusion coefficient.
 As shown, some additional scenarios can also emerge when strong oscillations are present and chance can drive the systems to a partial or complete extinction outcome.
 In these regards, a two-equation model such as Eq. \eqref{eq:l} is a good predictor for outcomes, with discrepancies arising mainly because of the presence of oscillations (for both types of tumour movements) or for factors that tend to spatially block the infection when pressure-driven cases are considered.